 OpenSSL Vulnerability Update:

-If you are using version 6.0 or higher, please upgrade immediately.
+If you are using an older release, please upgrade immediately.

 |Forward to Introduction|

 - What are the basic steps to configure Cerberus FTP Server so Internet users can see my server?

 - Why can't I assign a directory to the root directory?

 - My IP address begins with 192.168.xxx.xxx.
 Is there anything special I have to do for people to see my FTP Server on the Internet?

 - What is the difference between Active and Passive FTP mode?